oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/shared_node_pools/README.md

 ## Considerations

-- If you do not have a shared node pool deployed but try to deploy a recipe using the `recipe_use_shared_node_pool`, Corrino will wait to deploy the recipe until it has the shared node pool to launch the recipe onto
+- If you do not have a shared node pool deployed but try to deploy a recipe using the `recipe_use_shared_node_pool`, OCI AI Blueprints will wait to deploy the recipe until it has the shared node pool to launch the recipe onto
 - Bare metal shape shared node pools require the `shared_node_pool_boot_volume_size_in_gbs` parameter
 - Any recipe is compatible with shared node pools